crazy-max/docker-fail2ban/README.md

 * `SSMTP_TLS`: Use TLS to talk to the SMTP server (default `NO`)
 * `SSMTP_STARTTLS`: Specifies whether ssmtp does a EHLO/STARTTLS before starting SSL negotiation (default `NO`)

+> 💡 `SSMTP_PASSWORD_FILE` can be used to fill in the value from a file, especially for Docker's secrets feature.

 ### Volumes

 * `/data`: Contains customs jails, actions and filters and Fail2ban persistent database